drowe67/ampnn/README.md

 Some of the scripts in this repo (`eband_*.py`, `newamp1_train.py`) explore the use of Neural Networks (NN) in resampling between rate K and rate L for Codec 2.

 Codec 2 models speech as a harmonic series of sine waves, each with it's own frequency, amplitude and phase.
-The frequencies are approximated at harmonics of the pitch or fundamental frequency.
+The frequencies are approximated as harmonics of the pitch or fundamental frequency.
 A reasonable model of the phases can be recovered from the amplitudes.

 Accurate representation of the sine wave amplitudes {Am} m=1...L is important for good quality speech.
 The number of amplitudes in each frame L is dependent on the pitch L=P/2, which is time varying between (typically between L=10 and L=80).
 However for transmission at a fixed bit rate, a fixed number of parameters is desirable.